 Many of the recommendations in Chapter Two resulted directly from the analysis of the utilization data and address actions that the CPUC should undertake to make additional numbers available for either pooling or for the regular monthly lottery.
 The recommendations contained in this chapter suggest additional conservation measures as required by Public Utilities Code Section 7935(a).
-The CPUC could adopt the following conservation measures in the 510 area code and statewide: LNP-related actions, Unassigned Number Porting, Rate Center Consolidation, and prefix sharing.
-In addition, California should build upon the success of number pooling by setting up a trial in the 510 area code.
-When applied, these conservation measures would result in uniform policies which will cause companies to use numbers more efficiently across California and would minimize customer confusion
+The CPUC could adopt the following conservation measures in the 619 area code and statewide: LNP-related actions, Unassigned Number Porting, Rate Center Consolidation, and prefix sharing.
+When applied, these conservation measures would result in uniform policies which will cause companies to use numbers more efficiently across California and would minimize customer confusion.